Late comeback lifts struggling Huskers past Iowa 93-91 in OT

 A 19-3 run over the halves turned a 28-28 tie into a 47-31 Iowa lead, and the Hawkeyes looked ready to win going away.

-Their offense didn’t go dormant; Nebraska just kept pushing.
-Iowa, which made 9 of 10 free throws in the last minute of regulation, seemed almost powerless to stop an inspired Nebraska team.
+Their offense didn’t go dormant as much as Nebraska just kept pushing.
+Iowa made 9 of 10 free throws in the last minute of regulation but seemed almost powerless to stop an inspired Nebraska team.

+“They just took it from us,” Bohanon said.
+“They just started making some crazy shots, contested shots, 25, 30 footers.
+We were making our free throws down the stretch.
+But they were making 3s to our 2s and they got back in the game.”

 BIG PICTURE

-Note: This version deletes incorrect reference to Glynn Watson Jr. making three 3-pointers in the last 50 seconds.